-Heating systems that are based upon the domestic water heater cost about half as much as one using a typical boiler system and yet are much more efficient.
+Heating systems utilizing a water heater cost about half as much as those using a typical boiler.
+Yet, they are much more efficient.
 They are generally made of better materials.
-They are a simple, ingenious way to make radiant space heat, domestic hot water and even to pick up some free cooling, all within the same unit.
+They are a simple, ingenious way to make radiant space heat and domestic hot water within the same unit.
 Properly designed domestic hot water based systems meet all major codes and are exceptionally safe.
-Because these systems operate at low temperature they are more energy efficient and safer than systems using a boiler.
-The expense of a boiler is also entirely eliminated, making these sytems more affordable as well.
+Because these systems operate at low temps they are more energy efficient and safer than systems using a boiler.
+Since the expense of a boiler is entirely eliminated, these systems are more affordable as well.
 Domestic hot water heater based heating systems are even compatible with a solar energy assist.

 The Best Heating Unit

-The Polaris heating unit is a water heater (not a boiler) that is engineered to make space heat as well as domestic hot water.
-Because it is engineered to make warm water instead of boiling hot water right from the beginning, it is incredibly energy efficient – and safer as well.
+The Polaris heating unit is a water heater (not a boiler) engineered for space heating and domestic hot water production.
+Because it is designed to make water warm instead of very hot, it is incredibly efficient – and safer as well.
 The Polaris is all stainless steel.
 A huge submerged stainless steel flue extracts just about every possible BTU of heat from the flue gas.
 Standby losses are nearly eliminated.

 Click here for more information about the Polaris.

-The least desirable place to cut cost is with tubing and fittings.
-Heat exchanger tubing often goes into inaccessible places where it would be difficult to replace.
+The least desirable place to cut cost is with radiant tubing and fittings.
+Radiant tubing often goes into inaccessible places where it would be difficult to replace.
 Is the material approved?
 Can you work with it?
 Is it energy efficient?
 Do not use waterline that has been retasked as radiant heating pipe.
 It is not worth it.